highlight photo

 Rocky Mountain High Spirits x Rocky Mountain Puzzle

-Highlight is 42” at the withers and his “fighting weight” has stabilized in the 260-275 lb range, although he will quickly drift above 300lbs if his feed intake isn't regulated.
-He has all the necessary conformational attributes for a working llama as verified by his easy ability to keep up with longer-legged handlers.
-We call Highlight our “idiot detector” — he invariably “outs” the clueless types who are brainlessly hung up on size, size, size (and letting fashion dictate which llamas to choose).
+Highlight was 42” at the withers and his “fighting weight” stabilized in the 260 lb range, although he would quickly drift above 300lbs in his youth if his feed intake wasn't regulated.
+He had all the necessary conformational attributes for a working llama as verified by his easy ability to keep up with longer-legged handlers.
+As such, Highlight was an outstanding “idiot detector” — he invariably “outed” the clueless types who are brainlessly hung up on size, size, and more size ... as if looks cancel out function somehow!?!?!

-Although he is certainly not 100% perfect (what llama truly is?), we appreciate Highlight’s many superior qualities.
-Highlight is now trail-proven, having already met the qualifications for his PLTA Master Pack Llama certification with (as per our own requirement for stud prospects) no special conditioning or preparation.
-Highlight’s superb disposition and innate intelligence are no surprise to us (both run deep in his ancestry), and they definitely make him a real treat to work and play with.
-Highlight has the sparseness of undercoat that we know is important for health and grooming ease in the long-coated Classic llamas.
-Highlight’s excellent muscling, superior bone, tight and properly-proportioned structure (no trendy, unbalancing over-long neck here), lightness on his feet and above-average gaits all combine to create a stout, athletic, superior physical working package.
+Highlight was the only offspring of High Spirits, and also the only male offspring of Puzzle (dam of Dazzle).
+We appreciated Highlight’s many superior qualities, not the least of which is that he was one of the easiest animals to manage on our farm.
+Highlight was awarded his PLTA Master Pack Llama certification with (as per our own requirement for stud prospects) no special conditioning or preparation.
+Highlight’s superb disposition and innate intelligence were no surprise to us (both run deep in his ancestry), and they definitely made him a real treat to work and play with.
+Highlight’s excellent muscling, superior bone, tight and properly-proportioned structure (no trendy, unbalancing over-long neck here), lightness on his feet and above-average gaits all combined to create a stout, athletic, superior physical working package.

 Highlight was probably named to reflect his sire (High Spirits) and perhaps it was also an intentional oblique reference to his maternal half-sister (Dazzle).
 Regardless, Highlight certainly is one of the highlights around here!